litProgTypst/publisher/docs/Comments.md

   - version control the comments (as text)

+    - We can export the comments as JSON and then explode them (using python) into each documents repository.

   - recover the database if it gets corrupted

+    - The exported comments as JSON can be re-imported if the database gets corrupted.
+We *could* even re-assemble the exploded comments into the corresponding JSON and re-import that.

 ## Integrating comentario comments into documents